andy-brinkmeyer/cranioq-back/README.md

 - `ALTER ROLE cranioq_django SET timezone TO 'UTC';`
 - `GRANT ALL PRIVILEGES ON DATABASE cranioq_db TO cranioq_django;`

+Also make sure to grant the user read access to your local development database.
+This is required for Djangos unittest integration.

 Note that you can choose your own name for the database and your own credentials for the user, just make sure to modify the `pg_settings.py` file.

 ### Setting up Django to work with PostgreSQL